 Equity liquidity is computed as follows:

 Liquidity score of each stock = No. of shares held / daily average trading volume of past six months

 Portfolio liquidity score = Weighted average liquidity score of the above

-Gilt liquidity is measured by analysing the number of days it will take to liquidate the portfolio based on turnover (volume) and number of securities in the portfolio, the number of days security has got traded and the number of trades in any security for a three-month period for that security.
+Gilt liquidity is measured by analysing the number of days it takes to liquidate the portfolio based on turnover (volume), the number of days security is traded, and the number of trades in any security for a three-month period for that security.
 Corporate debt liquidity is computed by classifying each security into three categories - liquid, semi liquid and illiquid - and then evaluating a scheme's exposure to each category.

 Asset quality measures the probability of default by the issuer of a debt security to honour the debt obligation in time.